Helena Fang

-I'm a second-year PhD student in Philosophy at MIT, advised by Kevin Dorst.
+I am a second-year PhD student in Philosophy at MIT, advised by Kevin Dorst.

 Before MIT, I studied philosophy and mathematics at Tufts University.
 Before that I was born and raised in Beijing, China.